PrincetonUniversity/final-proj-cos-424/README.md

 5. Write TensorFlow EM GMM code for k clusters.
 6. Write the intro + background section of our paper (whole paper is ~8pages).
 7. Make a section on the dataset alone - describe its sparsity, number of chromosomes we're learning the clusters from, etc.
-8. Sean to ask Barbara for more WGBS methylated and more other methylated.